-Name or Company name of Type of

-related party relationship Brief description

-LVS II LUX XII, S.A.R.L.
-Contractual Rights regarding the first offer in

-"subscription relation to certain co-investment

-Agreement" opportunities in commercial and

-residential real estate
+Name or company name of Type of Brief description related party relationship LVS II LUX XII, S.A.R.L.
+Contractual Right of first refusal in relation to "Subscription certain opportunities to jointly invest Agreement" in service and residential properties.
+Grupo Lar Inversiones Investment Company management agreement Inmobiliarias Management Agreement

-A.6 Indicate whether the Company has been notified of any agreements between shareholders within the meaning of articles 530 y 531 of the Spanish Securities Market Act.
-Provide a brief description and list the shareholders bound by them, as applicable.
+A.6 Indicate whether the company has been notified of any agreements between shareholders within the meaning of articles 530 and 531 of the Spanish Corporate Enterprises Act Provide a brief description and list the shareholders bound by them, as applicable: